AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 They then specify a max fee juice per mana (and max priority fee) they are willing to pay.

-The transaction should be included if the specified max fee juice per mana is greater than the L2 base fee, barring caveats such as sufficient balance, etc.
+The transaction can only be included if the specified max fee juice per mana is greater than the L2 base fee, barring caveats such as sufficient balance, etc.

 ### Why is `BLOBS_PER_BLOCK` a constant?

 It makes computation easier.
 Otherwise block builder would need to know the number of blobs consumed by the transaction while it is building.

 Further, if we are targeting 10 TPS, and each transaction consumes about 1KB, and each blob is ~131KB, then we can fit 131 transactions in a blob.
-Then if we are publishing L2 blocks every 36 seconds, we can fit 131 * NUM_BLOBS transactions per 36 seconds.
+Then if we are publishing L2 blocks every 36 seconds, we can fit 131 \* NUM_BLOBS transactions per 36 seconds.
 So we can choose BLOBS_PER_BLOCK to be `3`, which then gives us ~10 TPS.

 This means that it should always be the case that a proposer has its data costs covered when building at up to 10 TPS.